yunaxin/Spotify_Predictive_Model/README.md

   frameborder="0">
 </iframe>

+We chose a permutation test because we wanted to determine whether the observed association between genre and popularity could have occurred by chance.
+Under the null hypothesis, popularity labels are independent of genre, so randomly permuting the popularity labels simulates what we would expect to see if no relationship existed.
+We used TVD as our test statistic because it measures the overall difference between two categorical distributions and is therefore well-suited for comparing genre proportions across groups.

 The observed TVD (0.479) is substantially larger than the values generated under the null distribution, resulting in a p-value that is effectively 0.
-Since the p-value is well below our significance level of 0.05, therefore we rejeuct the null hypothesis.
-This suggests that the distribution of genres differs between popular and non-popular songs and that genre may be an important factor associated with song popularity.
+Since the p-value is well below our significance level of 0.05, we rejeuct the null hypothesis.
+This suggests that the distribution of genres differs between popular and non-popular songs and that genre may be an important factor associated with song popularity in our dataset.

 ## Framing a Prediction Problem